pierre-rouleau/pel/doc/pel-manual.rst

 - ``ge`` which launches the GUI version of Emacs.

 The ``e`` command is just a symlink to the Termcap Emacs version I am currently using.
-I use this short symlink for its size also because I never use the `1970s E editor`_.
+I use this short symlink for its size.
+And you probably don't have to worry about a clash with the `1970s E editor`_.

-And ``ge`` is a script to launch the graphical Emacs, providing access to the current directory and the complete environment:
+And ``ge`` is a script to launch the graphical Emacs, providing access to the current directory and the complete environment on macOS:

 .. code:: shell